Pasula-Mounika/telusko/README.md

 # telusko

-Hi welcome to my world telusko.com website.
+Hi welcome to my world telusko.com website.......

+This is website mostly having files are...
+All the information about that the website and that related product info.